Orpheus Descending (The Killing)

 "Orpheus Descending" is the thirteenth episode of the American television drama series The Killing, which aired on June 19, 2011.
-The episode is co-written by series creator Veena Sud and Nic Pizzolatto and is directed by Brad Anderson.
+The episode was co-written by Nic Pizzolatto and series creator Veena Sud, and directed by Brad Anderson.
 In the episode, the detectives investigate Darren Richmond’s involvement with Rosie Larsen.
 Mitch and Stan Larsen discuss their family's future.
 Belko Royce takes action to protect the Larsens.

 Plot

 After a tense quiet moment with Sarah Linden (Mireille Enos) in his apartment, Darren Richmond (Billy Campbell) tells her about Orpheus, a man in Greek mythology who rescued his wife from the underworld, only to lose her forever, because he looked back while exiting.
 Sarah is able to leave without incident and tells Stephen Holder (Joel Kinnaman) that Richmond knows they are on to him.
 She adds that they still need to somehow connect Richmond to Rosie.
 They head for the police impound lot to thoroughly search the campaign car.
 She notices that the gas tank is nearly full.
 After looking over the car’s records, she decides that someone must have purchased gas for the car on the night Rosie disappeared.

 Meanwhile, Terry Marek (Jamie Anne Allman) drives Stan Larsen (Brent Sexton) home from jail.
 He spots his wife Mitch (Michelle Forbes) watching from a second floor window and drives away in his pickup.
 The next morning, he wakes up in his truck at the cemetery near Rosie's grave.
 At home with her father (Tim Henry), Mitch looks at scrapbooks from her teenage years.
 They peruse an empty blank travel journal that lists the places she had hoped to go.

 At the police station, Holder tells Sarah that 100 miles on the campaign car's odometer are not written in the records.
 They reason that Richmond drove the long way back from the casino via a bridge.
 She asks Holder to requisition footage from a tollbooth camera.

 Richmond tells reporters from the campaign trail that rumors about his affairs are not justified.
 Taking his assistant, Gwen Eaton (Kristin Lehman), aside, he admits to unhealthy behavior following his wife’s Lily's death, but swears it ended when he and Gwen started dating.